isamu-isozaki/teamai_test/anti-harassment/index.html.md

 2. The Chief Culture Officer or the People Operations Generalist shall ensure that within a reasonable period of time the complaint is included in a dated document including the statements of the victim and any witnesses, as well as the outcome of any mediation.
 3. The victim and the witnesses receive a copy of their statement.
 4. A copy of the complaint will immediately be handed over to the responsible person within GitLab.
 5. After submission of the complaint to the responsible person within GitLab, an investigation will be initiated.
-This investigation may be conducted by a third party (independent party) depending on the complaint itself.
+This investigation may be conducted by a third party (independent party/index.html.md) depending on the complaint itself.
 6. After the investigation, the conclusion and a proposal for appropriate measures will be handed over to the responsible person within GitLab.
 7. GitLab will take the appropriate measures.